 Annex compatibility depends on the total height of the vehicle and rack setup.
 Measure from the ground to the base of the tent before planning to use an annex.

-The standard iKamper ladder measures 90.5 inches (230 cm) and is suitable for setups up to 83 inches (211 cm).
+iKamper HC ladders measure 90.5 inches (230 cm) and is suitable for setups up to 83 inches (211 cm).
 Taller bed rack or canopy setups may require the HC Ladder Extension, which adds an additional 12 inches (30 cm).

 Awning compatibility depends on rack style, mounting hardware, and tailgate clearance.